Deep thermalization under charge-conserving quantum dynamics: Analytical results

-While Eq.~\eqref{eq:pe_limit_ansatz} {\it is} a prediction for the limiting form of the projected ensemble in dynamics with symmetries (it has eliminated the need to solve for the microscopic dynamics), it is not fully satisfactory: it still involves a sum over the exponentially many measurement outcomes, and hence a further simplification exposing the core of this object is desirable.
-In general, a direct evaluation of Eq.~\eqref{eq:pe_limit_ansatz} is challenging.
-However, much progress can be made under the physically relevant scenarios of measurements in a basis which fully reveals charge information ($b = z$-basis) and also a basis which never reveals charge information ($b = x,y$-basis) --- the two scenarios sketched in Fig.~\ref{fig:concept}.
-Further, to deal with the technical difficulty of averaging the integrands which contain $\{\ket{\Phi_Q}\}$ in the denominator, it is possible to carry out the calculation by means of a `replica trick', where one treats the power $1-k\equiv n$ of the denominator as a positive integer, carries out the Haar averages by well established Weingarten calculus methods~\cite{mele_introduction_2024}, and finally takes the `replica limit' $n \to 1-k$.
+For arbitrary $p_{\rm in}(Q)$ and general measurement bases, a direct evaluation of Eq.~\eqref{eq:pe_limit_ansatz} is challenging.
+However, significant progress can be made in the scenarios where measurements are made in a basis which fully reveals charge information ($\nu = z$-basis) or in a basis that never reveals charge information ($\nu = x,y$-basis).
+Further, to deal with the technical difficulty of averaging a rational function that contains $\ket{\Psi}$ in the denominator, we resort to a `replica trick', where one treats the power $1-k\equiv n$ of the denominator as a positive integer, carries out the Haar averages by well established Weingarten calculus methods~\cite{mele_introduction_2024}, and finally takes the `replica limit' $n \to 1-k$.
 This method is not mathematically rigorous but is widely applied in statistical physics and often yields correct answers in practice.
 Nonetheless, the answers should be checked by independent methods.
-In this work we will benchmark the results against exact numerical calculations (in Sec.~\ref{sec:numerics}) and against the rigorous result of Sec.~\ref{sec:rmt}.
+In addition to the replica limit, a further subtlety is the fact that our derivations will require a limit of large subsystem size $N_A\to\infty$, in addition to the standard thermodynamic limit $N\to\infty$.
+We will benchmark the results against exact numerical calculations (in Sec.~\ref{sec:numerics}) and we will show that the rigorous result of Sec.~\ref{sec:rmt} is recovered in the appropriate limit.
+Our replica approach is described in detail in Appendix~\ref{app:ansatz}.